lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <h2>Create a link to a directory</h2>
 It is often useful to change to another directory without typing its full pathname: symbolic links provide a useful shortcut to do this.
 A symbolic link differs from a hard link.
 It is a small file that contains a reference (by name) to a directory or file that already exists.
 Unlike normal links, symbolic links can cross filesystems and link to directories.
 (They are used extensively by the system.)
 Also unlike normal links, symbolic links are separate files; they cease to work if the file they point to is deleted or renamed, or if they are moved.

 Many of the files found in /bin, /lib, and /usr are actually symbolic links that point to files (of the same name) stored below /var/opt.
-The directories these files are located in are called ``storage sections''.
+The directories these files are located in are called "storage sections".
 Storage sections are used because they make it easier to install system upgrades.
 Software subsystems (such as UUCP) consist of many files, which may be installed in several directories.
 However, all the files in a subsystem belong to a single storage section.
 By overwriting the contents of the (single) storage section directory, all the files in the subsystem can be updated simultaneously.

 To create a symbolic link, use the ln -s option, as follows:
 <pre><code>$ ln -s directory symbolic_link</code></pre>